This is a tough question to ask ourselves.

 If you enjoyed this post, please share it with your friends on social media.
 It might be just what one of them needs to read today!

-PS: Remember the story about being jealous of my ex because he was travelling.
-I saved like hell, got off the couch and went out and experienced a chunk of our amazing world.
+PS: Remember the story about being jealous of my ex because he was traveling?
+I saved like hell, got off the couch, and went out and experienced a chunk of our amazing world.
 Worked a charm!